-In this comprehensive guide, we will explore the local job market, salary expectations, and work culture, helping you to successfully navigate your job search and find the perfect position in Portugal.
+In this comprehensive guide, we will explore the local job market, how to find Portugal jobs for Americans, salary expectations, and work culture, helping you to successfully navigate your job search and find the perfect English-speaking jobs in Portugal for Americans.

 An Overview of the Portuguese Job Market

-Portugal’s job market has evolved turning Portugal into a highly attractive destination for both expats and remote workers, driven by the country’s exceptional quality of life and expanding employment opportunities.
+Portugal’s job market has evolved over the years, turning Portugal into a highly attractive destination for both expats in Portugal and remote workers, driven by the country’s exceptional quality of life and expanding employment opportunities.
 With its stunning landscapes, warm climate, and laid-back lifestyle, Portugal offers an inviting environment that draws individuals from across the globe, including expats interested in retiring in Portugal.

 In 2024, Portugal ranked as the seventh most peaceful country in the world according to the Global Peace Index, based on the country’s stable economy and secure political landscape.
-This peaceful backdrop has contributed to an increase in interest among those looking to live and work in Portugal, which was also fueled by the introduction of the Portugal Digital Nomad Visa by the Portuguese government.
+This peaceful backdrop has contributed to an increase in interest among those looking to live and work in some of the most desirable locations in Portugal, which was also fueled by the introduction of the Portugal Digital Nomad Visa by the Portuguese government in 2022.

 According to the 2023 EURES report, these shortages present unique opportunities for professionals with the relevant hard and soft skills and include the following job openings: